 Certificate of Appropriateness (COA)

-The Historic Preservation Commission reviews alterations, additions, or demolition of structures that are located in the City of Opelika’s Historic Districts (PDF).
+The Historic Preservation Commission reviews alterations, additions, or demolition of structures that are located in the City of Opelika’s three Designated Historic Districts (PDF).
 A plan review must be completed by the Historic Commission.
 The proposed construction or demolition requires a Certificate of Appropriateness before the City will issue a building permit.

 As a property owner in an Historic District, it is important to remember that prior to obtaining the necessary building permits for all exterior improvements, alterations, repairs, additions, demolition, new construction, signs, fencing or out buildings an Application for Certificate of Appropriateness (PDF) must be completed.
 Your COA will be reviewed for approval by the Historic Preservation Commission.
 You may view the guidelines for each historic district to determine if a COA is required.
 If in doubt, call Lisa Harrelson at 334-705-5155.

 Work Requiring a COA